mikezila/EasyTLC/README.md

 ### My schedule spans more than one month, can I do both months in one go?
 No.  Do one month, close the app, then open it and do the second month.

+### Does this handle time zones?
+Not directly.
+You can shift the resulting calendar events forward or backward using the time shift box on the form, but it doesn't embed any timezone information in the calendar.
+I do it this way because time zone handling is complicated and relies on your clients having their time zone configured correctly, which isn't always the case.

 ### It's ignoring shifts that happened in the past.
 This is by design.

+### My shift is shorter/longer than eight hours, but it made an eight hour shift anyway.
+This is by design.
+It makes parsing the shifts easier.
+Sorry, but if your shift is shorter or longer you'll need to adjust it manually once you put it in whatever calendar software you use.

 ### I clicked a button at a time it didn't make sense to click that button, and it crashed.
 Only press the scrape button when there's a schedule on the screen to scrape.
 Don't press the login button if you logged in manually.